pkarsy/AutomaticSchoolBellTimer/README.md

 I imagine not all relays are the same, but this is a general rule.

 ### Problems with existing solutions/ reasons this project is created
+Before creating this project I have tested a lot of timers.
+The limitations are very severe and I document them here without particular order.

 - Very limited number of timers, usually smaller than the 14-20 a school needs.
 - Hard to use control panel.
 - Severe time drift.
 This basically means constant maintenance and/or that the bell never rings at the expected time.
 A few minutes/even seconds error does not seem to be a problem at first glance, but the real problem is the argument with the students that the time is passed that they are gonna loose the bus etc.